multiversx/mx-docs/docs/developers/transactions/tx-migration.md

 There is an older syntax for producing contract calls, detailed [here](tx-legacy-calls).
 It is already in use in many projects.

-Upgrading to framework version 0.49.0 is almost comletely backwards compatible, but the new syntax is nicer and more reliable, so we encourage everyone to migrate.
+Upgrading to framework version 0.49.0 is almost completely backwards compatible, but the new syntax is nicer and more reliable, so we encourage everyone to migrate.

 This will be a migration guide, as well as some frequently encountered pitfalls.

 :::caution
 Even though the syntax is backwards compatible, the implementation of the [old syntax](tx-legacy-calls) has been replaced.

-To the best of our knowledge all code should continue behaving the same.
+To the best of our knowledge, all code should continue to behave the same.
 However, if you upgrade beyond 0.49.0, please make sure to **test your smart contract fully** once again, even if you do not change a single line of code in your code base.

 Do not be fooled by the identical legacy syntax, the implementation for **all** contract calls is new.
 :::